 Some cacti look attractive in little pots all in a row.
 The mutant cultivars of Gymnocalycium mihanovichii is great this way because they have different colored heads.

 Caring for Succulents and Cacti Plants

 Most succulents and cacti require a lot of light.
 They are suitable for the sunniest of spots in your home.
 If you build some shelves across a sunny window you will be providing them with what they love.
 You want to be sure to turn the plants regularly to make sure all sides of the plant get equal sunny exposure.

 Every garden center has a great collection of cacti and succulents you can grow in your home.
 Some cacti, like the forest-growing Schlumbergera x buckleyi (Christmas cactus), are sold a seasonal plants or gift plants in department stores.
 It’s best to buy cacti that are already in flower because it takes years for this to happen.
 You should check them over and make sure they are sound with no trace of rot or areas that are shriveled or dry.
 They should be just the right size for their pot and you should make sure that they are not exposed to drafts when you get them home.

-If you purchase desert cacti, you need to make sure they are planted in well-drained compost.
+If you purchase desert cacti, make sure they are planted in well-drained compost.
 They should be well watered with tepid water in spring and summer.
 However, the compost should be allowed to almost completely dry in the winter months, especially if they are in cool conditions.
 This allows the cacti to go dormant.